SolaceProducts/pubsubplus-connector-mule-docs/demo/README.md

 This example uses simple text payloads.

 Test set-up:

+For the flow name `pollinglistenercronexpression` set initialState="started" in the `pollinglistener.xml`.

 Ensure a queue is provisioned with name as "test/q".
 Publish some messages to this queue.
 In the test example, 8 messages are published with sequence information in the payload as "Test msg 1" to "Test msg 8".
 Since the schedule is Cron Expression, it is scheduled to run every 30 seconds of the day, every day and the Timezone is `America/Los_Angeles`.
 Expectation would be to see maximum of 5 messages consumed at every schedule.